azizul-haque-codehub/battle-with-nodeJS/06: Mastering Buffers - Handling Binary Data in Node.js/12-Base64-Encoding/base64-rules.md

 Think of Base64 as a **6-bit mapping**:

-1. Input length must be multiple of `3`bytes, if not `=` added for make lenth as padding.
+1. Input length must be multiple of `3`bytes, if not `=` added for make length as padding.
 2. **Input** = binary stream 8-bit bytes.
 3. Split into groups of **3 bytes (24 bits)**.